How to Install Quarter Round Moldings with Nails or Caulk

 Installing baseboards without quarter round is like wearing a tuxedo without a tie.
 It’s an unfinished look.

-There are two ways to install a new floor.
+There are two ways to install a new hardwood flooring.
 You can remove the existing baseboard, install the flooring, and replace the baseboard.
-The other method for some older homes is to install the flooring under the existing baseboard without removing it.
+The other method for some older homes is to install the flooring over the existing baseboard without removing it.

 This article will discuss how to install quarter round, the tools you’ll need, plus a few pro tips.